warren-bank/node-serve/lib/serve-handler/README.md

 ### etag (Boolean)

-HTTP response headers will contain a strong [`ETag`][etag] response header, instead of a [`Last-Modified`][last-modified] header.
+HTTP response headers will contain a strong [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) response header, instead of a [`Last-Modified`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) header.
 Opt-in because calculating the hash value may be computationally expensive for large files.

 Sending an `ETag` header is disabled by default and can be enabled like this: